penkzhou/twitter-enhanced/README.md

 - Edit existing remarks
 - Remove remarks to restore original usernames
 - Download Twitter videos directly from tweets
+- Select and download multiple videos from a single tweet
 - Manage download records with a user-friendly interface
 - Search and filter your download history
 - Locate downloaded files on your computer
 - Clear individual or all download records
 - Remarks and download records persist across sessions and page reloads
 - Seamless integration with Twitter's interface
-- Multi-language support (English, Spanish, French, German, Japanese, Russian,Portuguese and Chinese)
+- Multi-language support (English, Spanish, French, German, Japanese, Russian, Portuguese, and Chinese)

 ## Installation